tbela99/uploadManager/README.md

 - limit - (*int*, optional) maximum number of file the user should upload.
 0 means no limit. default to 0.
 - multiple - (*boolean*, optional) enable multiple file selection for the input if the browser can handle it.
 - filetype - (*string*, optional) authorized file type.
-- name - (*string*) name of the upload form field. it contains the name of the file sent by the user. if the upload succeed a hidden field named *'file_' + name* and containing the encrypted file path on the server will be pushed into the form
+- name - (*string*) name of the upload form field. it contains the original name of the file sent by the user. if the upload succeed a hidden field named *'file_' + name* and containing the encrypted file path on the server will be pushed into the form. for example if our form field is named *name[]*, then *name[]* will contains the original file name and *file_name[]* will contains the encrypted file path on the server.

 ##### Events: